 What strikes me the most is the way that a big circular spin painting by Damien Hirst illuminates the living room like a dazzling sun, while the portrait of a handsome young man dressed like a dandy by Robert Lefevre placed on the adjacent wall alleviates this energy.
 The dandy is after all, according to poet Charles Baudelaire, “a setting sun.”
 Strangely, that portrait could easily be of its current owner, not so much because of the physical resemblance but because of what it represents.
 A dandy is a handsome young man who elevates aesthetics to a living religion, someone whose preferred means of distinguishing himself is absolute simplicity.

 Indeed, the casual arrangement of valuable artifacts in Jacques’ home is absolutely simple.
 For instance, an original Babar the Elephant watercolor drawing sits unframed on the bookcase of his study even though Babar is one of the most iconic characters in twentieth-century children’s literature and Babar illustrations were sold at Sotheby’s for at least $40,000.
 He openly invites me to look in all the secret compartments of a small bronze rhinoceros design of Francois Xavier Lalanne.
 While he has probably seen the secret compartments a hundred times, he still looks astonished by the artist’s ingenuity.

 Jacques studied at the École Boulle and École Camondo, two highly selective traditional decorative arts schools in Paris, and in 1965 he joined the firm of Henri Samuel.
 “With Henri Samuel, I discovered quality,” he says.
 His time at Henri Samuel was followed by a brief tenure at Alain Demachy until he founded his own firm.
 His talent was soon recognized by the likes of Yves Saint Laurent, the Rothschilds and the Vicomtesse de Noialles and gained him prestigious commissions around the world from New York to Paris and Marrakech.
-Jacques has designed interior for houses, yachts, even hotels like the Mark Hotel in New York in collaboration with the Parisian gallerist Pierre Passebon.
+Jacques has designed interiors for houses, yachts, even hotels like the Mark Hotel in New York in collaboration with the Parisian gallerist Pierre Passebon.
 His most recent commission, though, has been the restoration of the Palazzo Margherita of Francis Ford Coppola and his daughter Sofia, in Bernalda, a small town located in the Basilicata region of Italy.
 “When I received a call from the Coppolas, I just couldn’t believe it.”
-Jacques’ achievements have been acknowledged not only by the stars of Hollywood, but also by the French establishment which honored him with the highest possible decoration the Légion d’honneur.
-I ask him about the day he was knighted Chevalier de Légion d’honneur and to my surprise he blushes and says, “I have one principal, you do not ask, you do not refuse, you do not wear.”
+Jacques’ achievements have been acknowledged not only by the stars of Hollywood, but also by the French establishment which honored him with the highest possible decoration, the Légion d’honneur.
+I ask him about the day he was knighted Chevalier de Légion d’honneur and to my surprise he blushes.
+“I have one principle, you do not ask, you do not refuse, you do not wear.”

 When I remind him of his 1988 television appearance, he nervously laughs.
-The young and shy Jacques was invited by Frederic Miterrand, a former minister of culture in France but once the host of his own show, to speak about Colette’s apartment.
-In that interview he had said when he first moved in, he heard the noises that Colette described in her book Blue Lantern.
+The young and shy Jacques was invited by Frédéric Mitterrand, a former minister of culture in France but once the host of his own show, to speak about Colette’s apartment.
+In that interview he had said that when he first moved in, he heard the noises that Colette described in her book Blue Lantern.
 “I was indeed incredibly shy back then and it is true that the noises in the house and the sound of the children playing in the garden were exactly as she had described them!
 Colette’s shadow was ever so present that I hesitated to change many things.”
 But the second time he redecorated the house, “I wanted to kill Colette,” Jacques jokingly says of his attempt to free himself from the legacy of his predecessor.
 This transformation compelled him to donate a few Colette objects to the Colette museum located in the birthplace of the writer in Burgundy.
 Nonetheless, he has kept a number of things in tribute to her — a pen, a sketch by Jean Cocteau with the profile of Colette — and has recently put on reserve a Louis Philippe floral paperweight that once belonged to her.
 His collection includes objects that refer not only directly but also indirectly to her.
 Colette who grew up in the countryside was known for her affection for animals and especially cats.
 She wrote, “Animals help us reconcile with the animal instinct we have that people in cities too often end up being totally devoid of.”
 So is the bronze cat by Swiss sculptor Alberto Giacometti a remembrance of Colette’s soft spot?
 “Certainly.”

-But the designer’s favorite Yves Saint Laurent/Pierre Berge project was the dacha he did for them in Russia.
+The designer’s favorite Yves Saint Laurent/Pierre Berge project was the dacha he did for them in Russia.
 The inspirations were the opulent arcane interiors and the geometrically formal French-style gardens found in the movie Last year in Marienbad together with movie sets designed by French artist Christian Bérard for Jean Cocteau’s Beauty and the Beast.
 “Yves was crazy about Christian Bérard.
 When it came to certain inspirations, he was quite an obsessive character.”
 The garden became a ten-year project and they placed sculptures everywhere as if on a chessboard.
 “We had bought seven times the same sculpture!”
 Several other commissions by Yves Saint Laurent followed — the house in Marrakech, the design of three retrospective exhibitions in Paris, Moscow and Beijing and the offices in Avenue Marceau.

 How did Jacques feel when Christie’s auctioned Yves Saint Laurent’s private collection in 2009?
 “I was sad at first, but then I saw it as a recognition of the job I have done”, he replies.
 The sale was indeed billed as “the sale of the century” since it included hundreds of famous paintings, artifacts, and sculptures by the likes of Edgar Degas, Piet Mondrian, Constantin Brancusi, Eileen Gray, Pierre Chareau and Jean Michel Frank.
 Speaking of auctions, Jacques’s most enjoyable auction hunt has been the search for portraits of the Viscountess Marie Laure de Noailles.
 Today he is proud to show six such portraits, three by Man Ray (including the famous solarized one), one by Dora Maar, one by Horst P. Horst and one by George Hoyningen-Huene, all horizontally aligned on the wall of his study underneath a Christian Bérard triptych.

 “The taste of the Noailles has been a tremendous influence on my work,” Jacques explains.
 Marie-Laure Bischoffsheim, who grew up to become Viscountess Marie-Laure de Noailles, was one of the 20th century’s most daring and influential patrons of the arts.
 She came from a very rich family, an only daughter, whose great-great-great-grandfather was the Marquis de Sade – an ancestry that may have had something to do with her preference for the bizarre.
-After a brief affair with Jean Cocteau, she wed in an arranged marriage an aristocrat named Viscount Charles de Noailles, a sophisticated man with a strong interest in art.
+After a brief affair with Jean Cocteau, she wed in an arranged marriage the ViscountCharles de Noailles, a sophisticated man with a strong interest in art.
 Admirably, Charles’s gift to his young wife was a portrait drawing of her by Pablo Picasso.
 The couple built a cubist villa in Hyères with architect Robert Mallet-Stevens, assigned minimalist designer Jean Michel Frank to do the interiors and requested from landscape designer Gabriel Guevrekian a triangular chessboard garden.
 “The Noailles received there all the Parisian and international elite.
 What amazed me was the way they had combined old master paintings like Rembrandt, Van Dyck, Delacroix and Goya with the contemporaries of the day, Braque, Chagall, Klee and Matisse,” Jacques says recalling his visit to that house.

 The Noailles’s generosity kept the artistic and intellectual life in Paris vibrant and contributed greatly to the surrealist movement.
 They financed a number of films including Man Ray’s The Mysteries of the Château of Dice, Jean Cocteau’s The Blood of a Poet, and Luis Bunuel’s joint production with Salvador Dali’s The Golden Age.
 “These movies shocked audiences in the 1930’s.
 They still do,” Jacques comments and reveals a photo booth strip that pictures Noailles wearing funny glasses with Belle de Jour actor Jean Sorel, a couple at the time, striking different poses.
 “She was 60 and he was 20!
 Bravo Marie Laure!”
 Jacques compliments the enduring charm of this grand lady whom he met in her late 60’s.
 “She was very eccentric, very original and very creative.”

-All photos © www.artflyer.net
+Paris, 2012.
+All photos © Alexia Antsakli Vardinoyanni www.artflyer.net